sid030599/company_user_management/README.md

 ## Project Structure
 - `manage.py`: Django's management script.
-- `app_name/`: The application directory containing models, views, templates, and forms.
+- `management/`: The application directory containing models, views, templates, and forms.
 - `requirements.txt`: Lists Python dependencies for the project.
 - `run.sh`: A script to set up and run the project.
 - `.gitignore`: Specifies files and directories to exclude from Git tracking.

-## Notes
-- Update the `<repository-url>` in the commands above with your GitHub repository URL.
-- Modify the `run.sh` script as needed for custom configurations.

----